If you’ve ever wanted to make your own green beer on Saint Patrick’s Day, here’s the step-by-step recipe:

 Step 5: Enjoy a third beer, then put the power of moderation to work!

 Practising moderation means you don’t have to give up beer, wine, or your favourite cocktail to be healthy.
 You just need to keep it to 15 drinks a week and no more than 3 a day, with at least two booze-free days each week.
 Totally doable!
-Check out these easy ways to cut down on alcohol.
+Check out the Guy’s Guide to Drinking Less Alcohol.

 Cut down on booze, and when those “Irish Eyes Are Smiling” on St. Paddy’s Day you’ll have another reason to join them!